Iceland travel advice

 Always be aware of your surroundings when in public places.
 Be particularly vigilant if attending sporting events and during religious holidays and other public celebrations, as terrorists have used such occasions to mount attacks.

-Every year, many Canadians visit Iceland safely to see its natural attractions and unique landscape.
-However, the weather conditions, rough terrain and presence of volcanic activity can lead to safety concerns if you don’t adequately prepare for your trip.
+The weather conditions, rough terrain, and volcanic activity in Iceland can lead to safety concerns if you don’t adequately prepare for your trip.

-If you plan on trekking, visiting natural tourist attractions or remote areas:
+If you plan on trekking, biking, visiting natural tourist attractions or travelling to remote areas:

 - buy travel insurance that includes helicopter rescue and medical evacuation